ykkalexx/SpotifyConcertFinder/README.md

 - Ticketmaster Developer Account: Obtain an API key from the Ticketmaster Developer Portal.
 - Discord Bot: Invite the bot to your server using a generated OAuth2 link.
 - npm/yarn: Ensure one of these package managers is installed.

+## Documentation

+In the documentation folder `docs` different information can be found about this project